 Need a spreadsheet?
 Google Sheets.
 A document that is easily shared and collaborative?
 Google Docs.
-Unlimited cloud storage for all your work, invoices, presentations and resources?
+Cloud storage for all your work, invoices, presentations and resources?
 Google Drive!
 Need to schedule a video call, send attendees and invite and follow up with a welcome email?
 Google Meet, Google Calendar and Gmail have got your back.

 And if you’re finding this an interesting read so far, please pin it to your own Pinterest board, so you can refer back to it later and so others can see it.

 If you’re looking for email marketing and customer experience automation, ActiveCampaign is my platform of choice.

 I am REALLY into automation and scheduling at the moment.
 If you’re looking for an email marketing tool that does WAY more than just email marketing, then ActiveCampaign is well worth a look.

 It is much more powerful than my business currently needs it to be, and I love that there’s that room to grow into it rather than having to switch providers as I grow.

 At the time of writing, their “Lite” plan starts at $9 per month (up to 500 contacts) and operates on a sliding scale depending on what you need and how many people you have on your list.

 This WordPress plugin that guides you through optimising your web pages and blog posts for search engines was particularly helpful when I was first learning about SEO.
 You simply enter your chosen keyword/phrase into the tool and it scores your writing on elements such as keyword density, optimised images and number of words.
 A must-use for anyone for whom SEO is a bit of a mystery, and still useful to me today!
 I use it to check my workings on everything I write.